TryGhost/docs/content/concepts/introduction.md

 ---
 title: "Introduction"
-meta_title: "Introduction to Ghost - Core Concepts"
+meta_title: "Introduction to Ghost - Built for professional publishers"
-meta_description: "Ghost is an open source, professional publishing platform built on a modern Node.js technology stack — designed for teams who need power, flexibility and performance."
+meta_description: "Ghost is an open source, professional publishing platform built on a modern Node.js stack — designed for teams who need power, flexibility and performance."
 keywords:
     - concepts
     - ghost